 - Managing project portfolios and programs

-The job of a project manager is to select the right methodology to deliver the project according to the requirements.
-When you start your PM career you need to know in what stages to process your projects.
+A project manager’s job is to select the proper methodology to deliver the project according to the requirements.
+Therefore, when you start your PM career, you need to know in what stages to plan and deliver your projects.

 There is a typical project lifecycle that consists of the following stages:

-- Conceptualization – to set the scope of work, identify the client specifications, and take care of required resources, incl. labor, time, money, technology, etc.
+- Conceptualization – to set the scope of work, identify the client specifications, and take care of necessary resources, incl. labor, time, money, technology, etc.

-- Development – to plan and design the project according to the client specifications
+- Development – to plan and design the project according to the client’s specifications.